xnfy520/extjs/docs/guides/command_compiler/README.md

 What is happening here is that we started with only the Ext JS sources (in `"sdk/src"`) and they were all part of the "current set".
 We then performed a set difference by excluding all files in the `Ext.chart` namespace.
-The current set was then equivalent to `"ext-all.js"` but without any of the Chart package.
+The current set was then equivalent to `"ext-all.js"` but without use of the Chart package.

 ### Negating `include` and `exclude` with `-not`